netglue/ZF2-Money-Module/README.md

 The initializer is not registered by default anywhere.
 All the instances in this module that use it have factories that supply it manually.

+### Currency Code Validator

+Validates basic code format and also uses the currency list service to exclude codes that are not 'allowed' or unknown

 ### Currency Select Element

 A select element that should be retrieved via the `FormElementManager` if you want it's validator and list of available currencies to all point to the same currency list.